 Upon strapping these things on, our testers felt like they had armor on their feet.
 Protection is the strong suit of the Wild Horse 7.
 They have a stack height of 22.5mm under the heel and 14.5mm under the forefoot.
 The React foam is cushy and durable and feels a tad firmer to us than the EVA foam used in much of the competition.
 This model doesn't have an air pocket, but while running with the Wild Horse on one foot and the Terra Kiger on the other, the Wild Horse still felt cushier.
 There is also a segmented rock plate that effectively blunts the impact of sharp rocks across the length of the shoe.
 Up top, the toe bumper comes well over the end of the shoe, and there is a snug collar around the ankle to keep out dust and small pebbles.
 It's effective, negating the need for a gaiter, and the shoe is still easy to get on and off.

 We find that shoes with Vibram rubber perform better on slicker terrain.
 For the deserts of the Southwest, where grippy sandstone and sandy trails are par for the course, the Wild Horse 7 thrives, but for true mountain running or wetter climates with slick roots and leaves, the traction is lacking.

 These shoes are predictably less sensitive than lighter, less protective, lower-to-the-ground models.
-Still, if they fit, they won't feel clunky like some crossover models or Hoka's.
+Still, if they fit, they won't feel clunky like some men's running shoes designed for pavement.
 The feel is apparent when running in the Wild Horse and the Terra Kiger.
 We could feel the trail much better in the Terra Kiger, but we could land heel strikes on sharp rocks in the Wild Horse without consequence.
 If you're worried about smashing into rocks and roots at the end of a long run, these shoes are a great option.